AI Spending Security

 API Key Compromise

-- OpenNode API key with withdrawal permissions stolen
+- Wallet API key (Strike, OpenNode, etc.) with withdrawal permissions stolen

 - Key exposed in logs, environment dumps, or screenshots